-Why Do Cats Bite?
+Why Do Cats Bite and Scratch?

-An annoyed cat will signal its feelings with narrowed eyes, ears pulled back.
-If you wait for the inevitable tail-lashing, you've waited too long, and you may be rewarded with a bite.
-The rule here is to watch the cat's signals and stop whatever you're doing to prevent this behavior.
+An annoyed cat signals its feelings with narrowed eyes and ears pulled back.
+If you wait for the inevitable tail lashing, you've waited too long, and you may be rewarded with a bite.
+The rule here is to watch the cat's signals and stop whatever you're doing to prevent an escalation.

-Next, you need to reassure your cat; spend extra time with it petting (carefully) and playing with it.
-Give your cat extra treats when it is able to interact calmly.
-In extreme cases, your veterinarian may prescribe medication to help your cat get over his fears.
+First, remove your cat to an area where it can't see the strange cat.
+Next, reassure your cat; spend extra time petting (carefully) it and playing with it.
+Give your cat extra treats when it's able to interact calmly.
+In extreme cases, your veterinarian may prescribe medication to help your cat get over its fears.

 If an otherwise docile cat exhibits sudden and unexplained aggressiveness toward you, especially when being handled, a visit to your veterinarian is in order.

-Although there is some debate about what causes it, some veterinarians believe hyperesthesia is a neurological condition similar to panic attacks in humans.
+Although there's some debate about what causes it, some veterinarians believe hyperesthesia is a neurological condition similar to panic attacks in humans.
 Some experts believe the attacks are triggered by stress.
 In any event, a cat with sudden aggressive behavior (such as biting) who experiences seizures should receive a neurological exam from a veterinary behavior specialist.

 To prevent or stop episodes of hyperesthesia once they've started, dropping a towel or blanket over the cat can help contain it.
-In some instances, your vet may prescribe anti-anxiety or anti-seizure medication to help curb the seizures and other behaviors.
+In some instances, your vet may prescribe antianxiety or antiseizure medication to help curb the seizures and other behaviors.

-Sometimes if cat is in the habit of biting and scratching, it's difficult to train them out of this behavior.
+Sometimes if a cat is in the habit of biting and scratching, it's difficult to train it out of this behavior.
 It will take patience and time, but you can teach your cat that you prefer not to be the target of its attacks, even if the cat views it as playtime.

-There are a few things you can do to distance yourself from play attacks by your cat.
+There are a few things you can do to distance yourself from play attacks by your cat: